jowolf/tlg/README.md

 TODO: integrate unify, orange, images/sites, tests.py in apps, wercker, split out stheme into theme swicher and yaml processor

+External migrations steps required 10/13:
+- move repo to home dir (no more mezz or meesanone - its now in conf/env) in all dev envos
+- redo virtualenv and check requirements

 Jan 2016
 --------